wltechblog/thingino-installers/wuuk-y0310/README.md

 # WUUK Y0310

+# This image will upgrade your camera from factory firmware to Thingino.
+Don't try to use this for upgrading afterwards!

 This is one of my favorite cams!
 If you've been thinking about a fixed position, indoor camera, it's hard to go wrong with this one.
 And I like it way better than the Wyze V3.

 Buy your own!
 WUUK 2K Wired Cam Pro: https://wltechblog.com/to/E50WT